 Over the past 30 years, the average COLA increase in Social Security Benefits has been 2.39%.

 Healthcare out-of-pocket costs have increased by 4.8% within the same 30 years.

-When planning your retirement, there’s a lot to think about, from how much you need to save, when you should start taking social security, and what you will do with all your free time.
+There’s a lot to think about when planning your retirement, from how much you need to save, when you should start taking social security, and what you will do with all your free time.
 Yet all too often, retirees are surprised by one significant expense they did not account for, healthcare.

-Today we know that healthcare can be a major expense for retirees.
-In fact, the three largest expenses you will face in retirement are housing, transportation, and healthcare, so making sure you have planned for it is important.
+Today we know that healthcare can be a significant expense for retirees.
+The three largest expenses you will face in retirement are housing, transportation, and healthcare, so it is crucial to make sure you have planned for it.